 Retirement Threat #1: Social Security is Bankrupt!?

-In general, Matt and I are optimistic about America’s long-term prospects.
+Wayne and I are generally optimistic about America’s long-term prospects.

 You see, Social Security doesn’t work the way most people think it does…

-The government doesn’t take your social security contributions, invest them, and then give you access to these funds later on in life.
+The government doesn’t take your contributions, invest them, and then give you access to these funds once you retire.

-Instead, it takes the money you contribute to Social Security today, and gives it to current retirees.
-Meaning, once you’re qualified to collect social security, you’ll be relying on a younger workforce to pay for your benefits.
+Instead, it takes the money you contribute today, and gives it to current retirees.
+Meaning, once you qualify to collect social security, you’re relying on younger workers to pay for your benefits.

-And when that happens, there will be more retirees than there are workers — and that will cause Social Security to run at a massive deficit.
+When that happens, there will be more retirees than there are workers… and that will cause Social Security to run at a massive deficit.

-In fact, this is happening already: According to a study from the Pew Research Center, as early as 2010, Social Security had negative cashflow of about $78 billion per year.
+In fact, this is happening already: according to the Pew Research Center, as early as 2010, Social Security had negative cashflow of about $78 billion per year.

-So again, you can’t expect the government to help you through your retirement years.
+So please don’t count on the government to help you through your retirement.

 Retirement Threat #2: A Crash is Coming

-On top of that, as we’ve written about recently, the stock market is on the verge of a massive correction.
+On top of that, we believe the stock market is on the verge of a major correction.

-And some experts are forecasting that it could be worse than The Great Depression.
+That’s why so many experts are predicting this will be worse than 2008.
+Some are even saying it could be worse than The Great Depression.

-If that happens, you could see 50% of your nest egg get wiped out in just a year or two.
+If that happens, your nest egg could get wiped out in just a year or two.

-Even if you’ve worked hard, saved your money, and invested it wisely, you could still be forced to delay — or worse yet, cancel — your retirement plans.
+Meaning, even if you’ve worked hard, saved your money, and invested it wisely, you could still be forced to delay or even cancel your retirement plans.

 But there is a bright side here:

-Once you recognize there’s a problem… then you can get to work on a solution.
+As soon as you recognize that there’s a problem… you can get to work on a solution.

 How to Solve America’s Retirement Crisis

-Next week, Matt is going to walk you through three potential solutions to America’s looming retirement crisis.
+Tomorrow, Wayne will walk you through some solutions to America’s retirement crisis.

 The best part: you won’t have to rely on social security or the stock market!